Spengreb/atmos/README.md

 # Quick Start

+## Local Use

+Atmos requires terraform to be installed on your system.

+- Clone this atmos project
+- Symlink atmos.py to your /usr/bin/ `$ ln -s $(pwd)/atmos.py /usr/bin/atmos`
+- Set up your `~/.aws/credentials` to include a `[default]` stanza which is where your S3 backend storage is.
+- Setup other stanzas in your credentials file for each environment you want.
+For example `[dev]` with your dev account IAM credentials
+- You can also setup environment variables and use the -e flag.
+See below for more.
+- Use `$ atmos apply/plan/destroy` to run terraform apply whilst maintaining environment context

+## CI/DE

 - Build the atmos image
 - Use atmos as the build image in your CI/CD
 - Include switching/creating terraform workspaces